fire-wally/ubiquitous-waffle/README.md

 # ubiquitous-waffle
-My brother and I are making a quick thing for our dad while we're here on vacation
+My Brother and I made this to help our dad do an online demonstration of human-body Center of Mass for his biomechanics students.

+The app steps students through identifying segments of the human body in a photo and then calculates a likely center of mass from the photo.

 # Requirements